Nikolaus Federmann: Life

 Nikolaus Federmann was born in Ulm (Baden-Württemberg) around 1505.
 In 1529, he was sent to Santo Domingo by the Welser family of Augsburg, who had signed an agreement to explore the territory of Venezuela.
 As an agent of the Welser family, Federmann took settlers and miners from Seville to Coro in Venezuela in 1529 and 1530.
 Upon his arrival the governor Ambrosius Ehinger appointed him as his deputy.
 On 30 July 1530 Federmann became responsible for the colony of "Little Venice" (Klein Venedig).
 Governor Ehinger temporarily handed over authority to Federmann, because he had to go Hispaniola for health reasons.

-Without the authorisation of the Real Audiencia of Santo Domingo, Federmann undertook an expedition in September 1530 in the northern river basin of the Orinoco, searching for the "South Sea" -the Pacific), with 110 foot soldiers, 16 mounted soldiers, and 100 natives.
+Without the authorisation of the Real Audiencia of Santo Domingo, Federmann undertook an expedition in September 1530 in the northern river basin of the Orinoco, searching for the "South Sea" (the Pacific), with 110 foot soldiers, 16 mounted soldiers, and 100 natives.
 However, he did not achieve his goal to open a new trade route to Asia.
 On 17 March 1531 he returned to Coro with 5,565 pesos of gold.
-Because of the unauthorized expedition, Ehinger banished Federmann to Europe for a period of four years.
+Because of the unauthorized expedition, the governor Ehinger banished Federmann to Europe for a period of four years.

 When he returned to Augsburg, he wrote Indianische Historia.
 Ein schöne kurtzweilige Historia Niclaus Federmanns des Jüngern von Ulm erster raise (published in 1557).